emartech/ezlog/README.md

 Ezlog configures the `Rails.logger` to be an instance of a [Logging](https://github.com/TwP/logging) logger by the name of `Application`, behaving as described above.
 The logger uses the log level set in `application.rb` (if present) or uses INFO as a default log level.

+In addition to this, Ezlog also does the following:
-It also adds the environment (`Rails.env`) to the logger's initial context, meaning it will automatically be appended to all log messages emitted by the application.
+* It adds the environment (`Rails.env`) to the logger's initial context, so it will automatically be appended to all log messages emitted by the application.
+* It disables Rails's default (verbose) uncaught error logging and injects its own error logger into the application, which
+  * logs 1 line per error, including the error's name and context (stack trace, etc.),
+  * logs every error at ERROR level instead of the default FATAL.
+* It disables Rails's default (verbose) request logging, which logs several lines per event during the processing of an action and replaces the default Rack access log with its own access log middleware.
+The end result is an access log, which
+  * has 1 log line per request, logged at the end of the request,
+  * contains all relevant information (request ID, method, path, params, client IP, response code and duration).

 #### Configures Sidekiq logging